Logo

 ls -l // this will show the owner and group

 Sometimes you might want linux to suggest or auto complete eg. cd commands.
-To do this, you use the TAB button.
+To do this, you use the TAB button (my fav).

-If you want to look for old commands,
+For past commands, you scroll using the up and down keys.
+If you want to look for much older commands,

 history | less